Haxim/CBCFix/README.md

 1. Fork this repository
 2. Connect to Vercel
-3. Set custom domain to `ddcbc.ca`
+3. Set custom domain to `ohcbc.ca`
 4. Deploy!

 ### Manual Deployment